Firefox is experiencing a resurgence since the news of Chromium based browsers weakening ad blocking extensions has hit the public consciousness.

 Troubleshooting

 There shouldn’t be a need for extensive troubleshooting - and I’m not going to include instructions here.
-There’s a good community on reddit that you can visit with specific questions.
+There’s a great community of volunteers at Support Mozilla that you can visit with specific questions.

 However, there are two things that come up often that are worth detailing.